tinkeractive/servotron/README.md

 </p>

 ## Why
-"...Object/Relational Mapping is the Vietnam of Computer Science."\
-\
-"It represents a quagmire which starts well, gets more complicated as time passes, and before long entraps its users in a commitment that has no clear demarcation point, no clear win conditions, and no clear exit strategy."\
+>Although it may seem trite to say it, <i>Object/Relational Mapping is the Vietnam of Computer Science</i>.
+It represents a quagmire which starts well, gets more complicated as time passes, and before long entraps its users in a commitment that has no clear demarcation point, no clear win conditions, and no clear exit strategy.
-\

 https://www.odbms.org/wp-content/uploads/2013/11/031.01-Neward-The-Vietnam-of-Computer-Science-June-2006.pdf

 ## How